 Sintana Energy Inc. ("Sintana" or the "Company") is a Canadian crude oil and natural gas ('hydrocarbons") exploration and development company listed on the TSX Venture Exchange ("TSXV") under the symbol "SEI", and on the OTC market in the United States under the symbol "SEUSF".
 The primary office of the Company is located at The Canadian Venture Building, 82 Richmond Street East, Toronto, Ontario, Canada, M5C 1P1.
 Sintana is primarily engaged in hydrocarbons exploration and development activities in Namibia and also holds an interest in Colombia.
-The Company's exploration strategy is to acquire, explore, develop and produce hydrocarbon reserves potential.
-Its primary assets are held through its 49% interest in all of the issued and outstanding shares of Inter Oil (Pty) Ltd. ("Inter Oil").
-Inter Oil is a private Namibian company which indirectly holds a strategic portfolio of offshore petroleum exploration license ("PEL") including (i) a 15% (Sintana: 7.35%) limited carried interest in PEL 87; (ii) a 10% (Sintana: 4.9%) limited carried interests in each of PELs 82 and 83; and (iii) a 10% (Sintana: 4.9%) limited carried interest in ORD (Sintana: 14.7%) interest in a subsidiary which, in turn, holds a 90% interest in onshore PEL 103.
+The Company primarily focuses on the acquisition, exploration, and potential development of crude oil and natural gas resources.
+Its primary assets are held through its 49% interest in all of the issued and outstanding shares of Inter Oil (Pty) Ltd. ("Inter Oil") and through its 49% interest in all of the issued and outstanding shares of Giraffe Energy Investments (Pty) Ltd. ("Giraffe").
+Inter Oil is a private Namibian company which indirectly holds a strategic portfolio of offshore petroleum exploration licenses ("PEL") including (i) a 15% (Sintana: 7.35%) limited carried interest in PEL 87; and (ii) a 10% (Sintana: 4.9%) limited carried interests in each of PELs 82, 83 and 90.
+Inter Oil also holds a 30% (Sintana: 14.7%) interest in a subsidiary which, in turn, holds a 90% interest in onshore PEL 103.
+Giraffe holds a 33% limited carried interest in PEL 79 which governs Namibia offshore blocks 2815 and 2915.
 In addition, Sintana holds private participation interests of 25% unconventional (carried) and 100% conventional in the potential hydrocarbon resources of the 43,158 acres Valle Medio Magdalena 37 ("VMM-37") Block in Colombia.

 Sintana is at an early stage of development and as is common with similar exploration companies, it raises financing for its property acquisition and exploration activities.
-Sintana has not incurred any operating income in the current and prior years.
-For the year ended December 31, 2023, the Company incurred a loss of \$4,478,844 (2022 - \$1,138,984) and had an accumulated deficit of \$97,857,980 (2022 - \$93,379,136).
-Sintana had working capital of \$1,431,175 at December 31, 2023 (2022 - \$1,852,276).
+Sintana did not earn any operating income in the current and prior years.
+For the year ended December 31, 2024, the Company incurred a loss of \$12,240,026 (year ended December 31, 2023 - \$4,478,844) and had an accumulated deficit of \$110,127,660 (2023 - \$97,857,980).
+Sintana had working capital of \$16,439,611 at December 31, 2024 (2023 - \$1,431,175).